graffic/javiergr/javiergr/blog/2014/01/static-blog-generator.md

 Static blog/page generators
 ---------------------------

-Static blog generators give you more control.
-After watching many personal pages moving to [Octopress][octopress]/[Jekyll][jekyll].
-There are many other good tools like [Middleman][middleman] for full static sites and not only blogs.
+Static blog generators give you almost the same flexibility as dynamic ones.
+These days is common to see many blogs moved to [Octopress][octopress]/[Jekyll][jekyll].
+And even other good tools like [Middleman][middleman] for full static sites.

 I looked for something more... python.
 Again, there are a lot of static site generators in python.
 I ended up trying two: